 Some time towards the end of 2006, I found a marathon of the Ultimate Fighter on Spike, and I actually stopped and watched it.
-That experience made me desire to learn thai boxing, and I acted it on it by hitting up Google and typed in Maryland Thai Boxing.
+That experience made me desire to learn thai boxing, and I acted it on it by hitting up Google and typing Maryland Thai Boxing.
 Of the options that came up, I decided to give Evolve Academy a try.
 I put in all my information, they gave me a call, we set up the appointment, and I went in for my intro.

-When I stepped into that gym, I was about 340 pounds at the time.
+When I stepped into the gym, I was about 340 pounds at the time.
 So it cannot be said that I was in the best of shape.
 Also I had never done any sports in school or done any kind of consistent physical exercise for several years.
 Even given those facts though, I really felt that that first day was rough.